Parmesanio/wpx7-full-stack-review/plan.md

 * add a `main` to `package.json`
     * proxy
         * remember special proxy for use with Auth0
-* middlewares (might not have today but will likely have later on)
+* middlewares (won't have today but will likely have later on)
 * db folder
     * init.sql